 After a sarcoma is found and staged, your team will recommend one or several treatment options.
 This decision is important, so take time and think about all of the choices.
 In choosing a treatment plan, factors to consider include the type, location, and stage of the cancer, as well as your overall physical health.

 The main types of treatment for soft tissue sarcoma are: Surgery, Radiation, Chemotherapy, and/or Targeted therapy.
-Treatment for sarcomas generally utilize a combination of these modalities.
+Treatment for sarcomas generally utilizes a combination of these modalities.